nullbio/cloudbrain/README.md

 # Other ideas

-Strengthened words can be linked to form syntactically accurate sentences similar to a neural network.
-Words may be able to link to other words in some fashion to notice association trends.
+* Strengthened words can be linked to form syntactically accurate sentences similar to a neural network.
+* Words may be able to link to other words in some fashion to notice association trends.
+* Display a "sentiment" indicator that shows a scale of sentiment from positive to negative based off word types.
+May not work appropriately unless sources can be analyzed contextually.